sjriesterer/FriendsAndDragons/readme.md

 All other heroes move in their allowable moves until all configurations have been evaluated.
 These points are called the current moveable points.

+##

 Pivot hero can move anywhere in his section.
 The obstacle board he uses corresponds to his traits.
 For example, a lava walker will use the board_lava.
 Moveable heroes can move anywhere in their zones if in the same section as the pivot, else they cannot move.
-A moveable heroe with the same trait
+A moveable hero with the same trait
     as the pivot hero will use that same board.
 For example, if the pivot and the movable hero are a lava walker, both will use the board_lava as their obstacle board.
 Moveable heroes can move to some deadends considering the following: